-Cast iron Japanese teapots (tetsubin) can be heated directly on the stove, and are said to give tea a very unique flavor.
+Cast iron Japanese teapots (Amazon affiliate link) called tetsubin can be heated directly on the stove, and are said to give tea a very unique flavor.
 These have a very rustic appearance, and are sure to impress guests.

 Today, many Japanese people opt for lighter clay or ceramic teapots.
 These come in more colorful variations, but the downside is that they can easily break.

 You’ll also have to use a separate pot or hot water heater to bring the water to a boil before pouring it into the teapot.

 So what’s the benefit of the teapot itself?
 Most come with a wire mesh inside for holding and straining loose tea leaves.
 One pot can usually hold enough water to fill two traditional sized cups, or one large mug.